guillemaru/casino_dapp/README.md

 This dapp comes from the tutorial that is in the Moralis Web3 YouTube channel:
 https://www.youtube.com/watch?v=rd0TTLjQLy4
-It uses Moralis infrastructure to handle the server side (Moralis workflow of this repo not working anymore unfortunately).
+It uses Moralis infrastructure to handle the server side.
+Moralis workflow of this repo not working anymore unfortunately, as explained here: https://moralis.io/how-to-set-up-a-self-hosted-web3-server/
 A user can enter the app, login with Metamask, and play heads or tails to double or lose.

 Login with MetaMask: